 - Press “ZEPHYR” button.

-- Shut locker door and test to make sure the lock has secured.
+- Test to make sure the lock has secured.

 - Press "ZEPHYR” button.